ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 This post aims to provide an (opinionated) guide to adding a tool to Bioconda, and how to debug Bioconda and the associated Biocontainer builds.

-The [conda package manager](https://docs.conda.io/en/latest/) combined the [Bioconda](https://bioconda.github.io/) repository has become a _de facto_ gold-standard way for distribute bioinformatics software ({% cite Gruening2018 %}).
+The [conda package manager](https://docs.conda.io/en/latest/) combined with the [Bioconda](https://bioconda.github.io/) repository has become a _de facto_ gold-standard way for distributing bioinformatics software ({% cite Gruening2018 %}).
 The associated [Biocontainer](https://biocontainers.pro/) project serves to provide complementary Docker and Singularity containers from the same conda ({% cite Da_Veiga_Leprevost2017 %}).

-While the Bioconda team has made a huge amount of impressive infrastructure to make adding our bioinformatic tools and packages to the repository as easy as possible, the documentation is lacking at points.
+While the Bioconda team has provided a huge amount of impressive infrastructure to make adding our bioinformatic tools and packages to the repository as easy as possible, the documentation is lacking at points.
 In particular, while the [Bioconda documentation](https://bioconda.github.io/contributor/index.html) explains nicely how to contribute to the repository, I personally found that it misses out on the important part of how to make what we _actually_ will add i.e, how to _make_ the [conda recipe](https://docs.conda.io/projects/conda-build/en/latest/concepts/recipe.html) specifically for Bioconda [^1].
 Another thing I found particularly tricky is how to debug the build process if things go wrong.

-I hope to here to provide guidance, based on my personal experience, to people who are interested to adding their software to Bioconda but maybe felt it too overwhelming to start.
+I hope to here provide guidance, based on my personal experience, to people who are interested in adding their software to Bioconda but maybe felt it too overwhelming to start.
 Hopefully it will provide sufficient 'hand-holding' to get us through the process, after which it's just 'rinse and repeat'!

 The main sections of this post are: